 I also note girl characters and diverse identities for each book below.
-I feel this is an important consideration when welcoming everyone into the wonderful genre of science fiction and representing our diverse world to young readers (hence it is important for white, male, mainstream readers too!).
-You can find my entire list of 213 books and how they each measured up on this page, along with more information about the project.
+I feel this is an important consideration when welcoming everyone into the wonderful genre of science fiction and representing our diverse world to young readers (hence it is important for readers with mainstream identities too!).
+You can find my entire list of 350+ books and how they each measured up on this page, along with more information about the project.

 Oh No!
 Or How My Science Project Destroyed the World

 This picturebook by power team Mac Barnett and Dan Santat follows an unnamed girl as she considers what she should have done differently to prevent her science project from taking over the city, and how she is going to solve the problem!

 Girl Power: The protagonist is a girl with awesome science skills.
 Her narration throughout the story both points out and pokes fun at doing science for the fun of it (without always thinking through the consequences).